JordyCuan/jordycuan.github.io/_drafts/setting_mongodb_aws_ec2.md

 > )
 ```

-**Important:** When you try to connect remotely you have indicate which db you want (rather you are associated).
+**Important:** When you try to connect remotely you have to indicate which db you want.
 If you are an admin but you just have roles on `admin` db you should connect to this one.
 You won't be able to connect to `dummy_coworkers_db` but you can set this role to you later.

 If you did something wrong you can [updateUser](https://docs.mongodb.com/manual/reference/method/db.updateUser/).